syncfusion/blazor-docs/src/inputs/numeric-textbox/data-binding.md

----
-title: "Data-Binding"
-component: "NumericTextBox"
-description: "This section helps to learn how to bind the value in ASP.NET Core Blazor application"
----

 # Data Binding

 This section briefly explains how to bind the value to the NumericTextBox component in the following different ways: